zrythm/zrythm/TRADEMARKS.md

 ================

 # Applicable Trademarks
-The word "Zrythm" and the Zrythm logo are trademarks of Alexandros Theodotou pending registration.
+Zrythm is a registered trademark of Alexandros Theodotou in the United Kingdom.
+The Zrythm logo is a trademark of Alexandros Theodotou pending registration.

 # Objective of this Policy
 The objective of this trademark policy is: